 EUPHA Section Food and nutrition

 Based on the EAT Lancet report and Lancet report on Global Syndemic key challenges overlap when discussing healthy diets and sustainable food production.
 And therefore, should be addressed in combined and comprehensive actions at all levels.
 Proposed topics cover key actions proposed by Global Syndemic report - A Policy Brief.

-Overview of workshop topics and objectives
+Overview of pre-conference topics and objectives

 - Learn and discuss best food policy practices and implementation options